Jeshii/DeathMarch/bylaws.md

 MaST
 ----
 The Marcher Support Team (MaST) is a group of non-marching members who provide some sort of material support to the March (driving, setting up the banquet, creating schwag, timekeeping, etc.) In return for their service, they earn one (1) rank point.
 They are allowed to hold Officerships and Rank.
-All members of the MaST must be nominated and then approved by a triumvirate to earn this one (1) point.
+All members of the MaST must be nominated and then approved by a triumvirate to earn this one (1) point every year.

 Cavalry
 -------